EliasF05/GradNode/README.md

 Machine Learning Models and other Procedures based on Gradient Calculation.

 ## How to Use
-Download GradNode.java, GradVec.java and GradMat.java into the path of your project/choice.
+Download the Folder into the path of your project/choice.
 Have Fun!